Despite being a natural part of our ecosystem, Australian weeds can cause significant damage when left unchecked.

 Spear & Jackson planting and weeding Knife, $50, Amazon

-The Spear & Jackson planting and weeding knife is a versatile gardening tool with a mirror polished stainless steel head designed for minimal soil adhesion and rust resistance.
-It features a serrated edge for cutting through thin roots, a pronged blade for effective weed and daisy removal.
+The Spear & Jackson planting and weeding knife is a versatile gardening tool with a mirror-polished stainless steel head designed for minimal soil adhesion and rust resistance.
+It features a serrated edge for cutting through thin roots and a pronged blade for effective weed and daisy removal.